 Request timing and method

 Ask for a review shortly after the job, when the experience is fresh.
-Google’s GBP guidance recommends sharing a review link or QR code and suggests using it in thank you emails, chat, and receipts.
-See Tips to get more reviews.
+Google’s guidance suggests sharing a review link or QR code and using it in thank you emails, chat, and receipts.

 SMS template: